Vickie Sawyer: Committees and legislative activity

 In her home district, Sawyer serves on the board of trustees at her church, Rocky Mount United Methodist, and on the board of the Crosby Scholars of Iredell County.

 Personal life

-Senator Sawyer is a licensed Insurance agent in North Carolina.
-Since 2002, she and her husband, Brett, have owned and operated Sawyer Insurance & Financial Services, based in Mooresville, North Carolina with two locations serving the Lake Norman Area.
-They have Two daughters: Sydney and Braedy.

 Sawyer is a graduate of Parkland High School in Winston-Salem.
-She is also an alumnus of UNC-Charlotte where she received a bachelor of arts degree in special education.
+She is also an alumna of UNC-Charlotte where she received a Bachelor of Arts Degree in Special Education and an initiated member of Chi Omega.

+Senator Sawyer is a licensed insurance agent in North Carolina.
+Since 2002, she and her husband, Brett, have owned and operated Sawyer Insurance & Financial Services, based in Mooresville, North Carolina with two locations serving the Lake Norman area.
+They have two daughters, Sydney and Braedy.